Bansko for Digital Nomads: The Ultimate Guide

 The chairlift to Bezbog Lake (2250m), which is the beginning point for many hiking trails, makes the ascent to Bezbog effortless and enjoyable.

-When the weather is good, hikers can be seen exploring the shores of Bezbog Lake and doing the climb up to the peak.
+When the weather is good, hikers can be seen exploring the shores of Bezbog Lake and climbing up to the peak.
 You can end the ascent with a picnic at the summit's spacious top (but make sure to bring back the trash with you!).

 The Bezbog-Polejan-Maliy Polejan-Djangal traverse also includes a climb up Bezbog Peak.